rahulse10/Introduction_to_GIS/2. Cartography/README.md

 4. World Population - UN

 ## Discussion
-The first map shows the municipalities in Norway that are coloured basec on the population density, with darker colors representing higher population density. /
+The first map shows the municipalities in Norway that are coloured based on the population density, with darker colors representing higher population density.
-The second map shows the world with bivariate symobology represnting countries based on their population and the population growth rate.
+The second map shows the world with bivariate symobology representing countries based on their population and the population growth rate.